Geovation/volunteers/README.md

 # volunteers

-A new Flutter project to show volunteer events on a map.
+A new Flutter project to show volunteer events on a map as proof of concept.

+[`flutter_map`](https://github.com/fleaflet/flutter_map) widget is used in the app to display a Leaflet map provided by raster sources.
+Potentially swtich to [`flutter-mapbox-gl`](https://github.com/tobrun/flutter-mapbox-gl) widget for vector sources but not until the clustering support is available.

+[OS Maps API](https://osdatahub.os.uk/docs/wmts/overview) is applied to request map data.
+Open data is available from zoom level 0 to 16.
+For zoom level above 17, please upgrade to Premium plan, or the imagery will become blurry.

 ## Enviroment Variables